 Cymbalta does cause side effects in some patients.

-One of the longer-term studies on Cymbalta for anxiety found that 11 out of 213 participants taking the medication suffered extremely severe side effects.
-That’s over 5%.
+One of the longer-term studies on Cymbalta for anxiety found that more than 5% of participants taking the medication suffered extremely severe side effects.

 Here were the “serious adverse events” reported: acute alcoholic intoxication, alcohol dependency, anxiety, arrhythmia, cellulitis, cerebral hemorrhage resulting in death, depression, diverticulitis, mania, nephrolithiasis, two attempted suicides, one completed suicide, stress, and syncope.

-These adverse events are quite severe, even if rare, and it would certainly be beneficial to speak with a doctor about these risks prior to using this drug in our opinion.
+These adverse events are quite severe, even if rare, and it seems prudent to speak with a doctor about these risks prior to using this drug.

 Does Cymbalta Cause Weight Gain?